When someone hacks voting machines...

 · "we don’t have direct evidence that the server was successfully hacked.
 We wouldn’t, though, expect to see that evidence from sophisticated adversaries, given the nature of the adversary and given the nature of the system."

-August 24, 2016, hackers sent phishing emails to seven workers at VR Systems, which provides voter registration systems throughout Florida.
+August 24, 2016, hackers sent phishing emails to seven workers at VR Systems, which provides voter registration systems and election-night reporting.
 "At least one of the employee accounts was likely compromised."
 Then on October 27 they used VR Systems credentials to send phishing emails to 122 local election officials.
 If they opened it, it installed malware which opened a persistent back door into the computer.
 At least 10 computers were harmed (¶77b).
 The government has not said and may not know what the hackers did with their back door.
 On average 4% of recipients open any particular phishing message, and 22% open at least one per year.
 Mueller's indictment July 13, 2018 confirms these events (¶73-77) and adds that the hackers targeted more than one election company (¶69).

 Also in 2016 hackers sent emails pretending to be from another election vendor, offering "election-related products and services."
 The same hackers sent emails to election workers in American Samoa "mimicking a legitimate absentee ballot-related service provider."
 NSA does not know what they accomplished with any of these attacks.